SnoringCatGames/surfacer/README.md

 2. Dumb AI is usually plenty effective on its own to create compelling gameplay.
 The user often doesn't really notice or care how simple the behavior is.

 But there are use-cases for which we really benefit from an AI that can accurately immitate the same movement mechanics of the player.
 One example is if we want to be able to control the player by tapping on locations that they should move through the level toward.
 Another example is if we want to have a flexible game mode in which a computer player can swap in for a human player depending on how many humans are present.

+## Getting set up

+Probably the easiest way to get set up is to copy the [Squirrel Away example app](https://github.com/snoringcatgames/squirrel-away), and then adjust it to fit your needs.

+-   Add the [Scaffolder](https://github.com/snoringcatgames/scaffolder/) library to your `addons/` folder.
+    -   This is a framework that provides some general-purpose infrastructure that can be useful for adding a bunch of app boilerplate that you might want for your game.
+    -   Surfacer currently depends on this additional framework.
+    -   See the Scaffolder [README](https://github.com/snoringcatgames/scaffolder/README.md) for details on setting it up.
+-   Add the [Surfacer](https://github.com/snoringcatgames/surfacer/) library to your `addons/` folder.
+-   Define `Surfacer` as an AutoLoad (in Project Settings).
+    -   It should point to the path `res://addons/surfacer/src/SurfacerConfig.gd`.
+    -   It should be the second AutoLoad in the list, just after `Gs` (for Scaffolder).
+-   Configure both the Surfacer and Scaffolder frameworks by calling `SurfacerBootstrap.on_app_ready` at the start of your Main Scene.

 ## Platformer AI